Back in the day, VW's were everywhere and finding a decent used one for sale was no

 checking this number, or it just plain doesn't match the VIN on the title, walk away from this vehicle

-because it's almost certain it's been stolen.
+because it's almost certain that it's been stolen.
 The bottom-line here is that on a bug, the VIN

 stamped under the back seat and stamped onto the ID plate in the trunk

-Finding The VIN On a VW Bus:
+Finding The VIN On a Vintage Volkswagen Bus:

 On a Bus, the VIN can be found in 3 different places;